The Book 4th edition

 completely invalid.
 Many beliefs become part of the emotional

-makeup and hard wired into the nervous system.
-These beliefs
+makeup and are hard-wired into the nervous system.
+These

-is not consistent with our secular or religious beliefs,
+with our secular or religious beliefs, history, culture,

 Repeatedly, we have had to adjust our beliefs and value